 Get the Best Deal on a New or Used Vehicle

 When buying a new or used car, the seller has several advantages over the buyer.
 The seller knows how much he/she paid for the vehicle.
 The seller knows the condition of the vehicle, including any mechanical problems that may not be apparent to the buyer.
-If you are buying at a car dealer, you will be dealing with a trained sales person who has sold many vehicles and who is skilled at extracting as much money from you as possible.
+If you are buying at a car dealership, you will be dealing with a trained sales person who has sold many vehicles and who is skilled at extracting as much money from you as possible.

 The strategy to get the best deal when buying a car is the same for both new and used cars: